djkrose/7DTD-ScriptingMod/README.md

 * Many more example scripts in Lua and JavaScript to get you started quicker
 * Event system to execute scripts based on game events like player logged in, player killed, bloodmoon starting,  etc.
 * Option to execute commands through chat messages rather than console commands, for instance /home or !home
-* Command to regenerate a custom area, for example to fix griefed areas and refresh POI's
-* Integration with  https://7daystodie-servers.com/ voting system to execute custom scripts on player's vote

 This is just a rough outline; everything is subject to change depending on your feedback, on feasibility, on my real life commitments, and simply on my  pleasure to continue in any direction or at all.